Edify123/Edify123/README.md

-- 👋 Hi, I’m @Huzzu65
+- 👋 Hi, I’m @Edify123
+- I have started a YouTube channel where called Edify which is dedicated to teach about tech and coding practically
 - 👀 I’m always curious to learn something new...
 - 🌱 I’m currently learning Data Analyst ...
 - 💞️ I’m looking to collaborate with any curious learner...
 - 📫 How to reach me here you go hihuzzu@gmail.com ...

 <!---
-Huzzu65/Huzzu65 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Edify123/Edify123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->